Gomboc-AI/ide-extension/README.md

 4. Generate a frontegg PAT from portal, and use it within the env variables

-5. Run the pull schema script the same way you would in portal
+5. Pull the graphql schema from customer API.
 ```bash
   npm run graphql:generate
 ```